-•Press Release Coronavirus Economic Crisis and Recovery International Monetary Fund US Foreign Policy World
+•Press Release COVID-19 Economic Crisis and Recovery IMF US Foreign Policy World

 Washington, DC — The Center for Economic and Policy Research (CEPR) released a fact-check today of Republican senators’ claims regarding Special Drawing Rights (SDRs), reserve assets of the International Monetary Fund (IMF) designed for use in times of economic downturns or crises.
 CEPR shows that a recent letter from Republican Senators Pat Toomey (R-PA), Jim Risch (R-ID), John Kennedy (R-LA), and Bill Hagerty (R-TN) to Treasury Secretary Janet Yellen, strongly opposing a new issuance of SDRs, is filled with misconceptions and inaccurate information about SDRs.

 “Despite the fact that SDRs were successfully issued and used during the world recession of 2009, they are still not a well-known policy tool among US legislators.
 This can lead to misconceptions regarding the nature of SDRs, how they are used, and what countries they can help,” the CEPR fact-check states.

 Despite support for a major allocation of SDRs by most IMF member countries, the Biden administration, the majority of the US House of Representatives, IMF Managing Director Kristalina Georgieva, numerous former heads of state and finance ministers, and by many economists and bankers, some Republicans in the House and Senate have steadfastly opposed a new SDRs issuance to provide COVID relief to developing countries.
 The arguments they have made against SDRs often do not reflect the reality of how SDRs work, what they would cost US taxpayers (nothing), or which countries they would benefit.